 - 3.1.
 Principal Office.
 The principal office of the Corporation shall be in the City of Washington, District of Columbia. - 3.2.
 Other Offices.
-The Governing Board of the Corporation ("Governing Board") may designate other office locations, outside of the District of Columbia, as the Governing Board may determine are necessary or appropriate to meet the Corporation's objectives.
+The Governing Board of the Corporation (the "Governing Board") may designate other office locations, within or without the District of Columbia, as the Governing Board may determine are necessary or appropriate to meet the Governing Board's objectives. - 3.3.
+Agent and Office for Service of Process.
+The Secretary (or Acting Secretary, as applicable) of the Corporation shall serve as the agent of the Corporation upon whom any process, notice or demand required or permitted by law to be served upon the Corporation may be served.
+The office of the Corporation for purposes of such service of process, notice or demand shall initially be the office located at 1666 K Street, NW, Washington, DC 20006.